How to Secure a Mortgage with Collections

 Debt-to-Income Ratio

-The monthly debt payments that are included in the DTI ratio include your student loan payments, child support, credit card debt, car loans, and the mortgage if you were approved.
-Ideally, lenders prefer borrowers with a DTI ratio lower than 36%, but the highest is 43% to get qualified for a mortgage.
+The monthly debt payments that factor in the DTI ratio are your student loan payments, child support, credit card debt, car loans, and the mortgage if you were approved.
+Ideally, lenders prefer borrowers with a DTI ratio lower than 36%, but the highest is 43% to qualify for a mortgage.

 Derogatory Credit

 Mortgage lenders may also have restrictions on the amount of derogatory credit they allow when determining eligibility.
-Lenders view derogatory as negative, and this can include charge-offs, bankruptcy, collection accounts, and late payments.
+Lenders will naturally view derogatory credit as a negative–a “red flag,” if you will–and this can include charge-offs, bankruptcy, collection accounts, and late payments.
 Charge-offs and collections are usually not included in your DTI, especially if you are not making payments on them currently.

-In most cases, you’ll need to satisfy judgments and tax liens before you can get approval for a home loan.
+In most cases, you’ll, at a minimum, need to satisfy any pre-existing legal judgments and tax liens before you can get approval for a home loan.
 You can also set up a repayment plan for tax debt.
 You’ll need to pay off the tax lien before you can get approved for a conventional loan.
-If you’re applying for FHA loans, you may be able to get approved if you set up a repayment plan and if the IRS lists the lien as secondary to the mortgage.
+If you’re applying for FHA loans, you may be approved if you set up a tax debt repayment plan and if the IRS lists the lien as secondary to the mortgage.

 Factors That Lenders Consider When Evaluating Mortgage Applications with Collections